cpwood/volume-sharer/README.md

 # volume-sharer

 This is a fork of [gdiepen/volume-sharer] (https://github.com/gdiepen/volume-sharer) with multi-arch builds on [Docker Hub](https://hub.docker.com/repository/docker/cpwood/volume-sharer).
+Anonymous volumes are also excluded.

 On my windows 10 laptop from work it is possible to make use of Docker, but due to security restrctions that are in place, I am not able to bind mount a windows folder in a container.